eclipse-che/che-operator/olm/README.md

 Every change will be included to the deploy/olm-catalog/che-operator bundles and override all previous changes.

-To update bundle without version incrementation and time update:
+To update a bundle without version incrementation and time update you can use env variables `NO_DATE_UPDATE` and `NO_INCREMENT`.
+For example, during development you need to update bundle a lot of times with changed che-operator deployment or role, rolebinding and etc, but you want to increment the bundle version and time creation, when all desired changes were completed:

 ```bash
 $ export NO_DATE_UPDATE="true" && export NO_INCREMENT="true" && export ./update-nightly-bundle.sh